10 of the Best Oahu Bucket List Adventures

 A protected Marine Life Conservation District, the preserve takes measures to ensure its residents thrive, like closing the bay to snorkelers every Monday and Tuesday so fish can feed in peace.
 Visitors also must watch a video about the ecosystem and safety rules for Hanauma.

-The park opens at 6:45 a.m. daily (except Tuesdays) and there is a fee to enter and park.
-The car lot fills up fast, so arrive early if you’re driving or book a shuttle transfer from Waikiki.
+There is a fee to enter and park and the car lot fills up fast, so arrive early if you’re driving or book a shuttle transfer from Waikiki.
 Locker and snorkel set rentals are available at the beach.

 A girl sits on sandy Waikiki Beach looking out to the ocean where a sailboat floats with the best sunset Oahu in the distance.